 Distinctive species of lizards include Tropidurus amathites, Tropidurus divaricatus, and Tropidurus cocorobensis.

 A large area of the Caatinga ecoregion is ranked today as highly threatened by desertification.
-In contrast with the huge proportion of the area under strong human pressure, less than one percent of the ecoregion is protected in parks or reserves.
+However, in contrast with the vast proportion of the area under intense human pressure, less than one percent of the ecoregion is protected in parks or reserves.